pabloelt/pabloelt.github.io/content/project/project5/index.md

 A predictive lead scoring model is developed using a supervised machine learning approach.
 At this stage of the project, several algorithms are tested, including logistic regression, random forest, XGBoost, and LightGBM.
 Each algorithm is analyzed with an extensive range of hyperparameters to ensure optimal predictive performance.
 The implementation of this model will enhance customer identification, thereby increasing the conversion rate (CR) and reducing marketing costs.

+More details for the predictive lead scoring model can be consulted [here](https://github.com/pabloelt/lead-scoring-analysis-and-segmentation/blob/main/03_Notebooks/02_Desarrollo/07_Modelizacion%20para%20Clasificacion.ipynb).

 ### 9.1 Variable selection for predictive model
 {style="color: #BBDEFC; font-weight: normal"}